 What About Timers and Scales?

-There you have it: a straightforward Hario V60 recipe that should help you brew the most delicious cup of pour-over coffee possible.
+There you have it: a simple Hario V60 recipe that should help you brew the most delicious cup of pour-over coffee possible.
 Following a few simple steps like rinsing the filter and letting the coffee grounds bloom will result in a much better cup!
 And once you get the hang of it, this process will be like second nature.
-You’ll be a Hario V60 expert before you know it.
+You’ll be a Hario V60 expert before you know it — and your taste buds will thank you.

 More about pour-over brewing: